akaszynski/keepa/README.rst

     Product Offers Plot

-Brief Example using async
+Brief Example Using Async
 -------------------------
-Here's an example of obtaining a product and plotting its price and offer history using the ``keepa.AsyncKeepa`` class:
+Here's an example of finding product ASINs using the ``keepa.AsyncKeepa`` class:

 .. code:: python